smasherprog/EqTool/README.md

       /say StartTimer-duration-label
  where

-      "StartTimer" is the identifying marker
-      "duration" can be in time formats:
+      "StartTimer" is the identifying marker ("PigTimer" also works as an alias) "duration" can be in time formats:
            hh:mm:ss
            mm:ss